Element84/fogg/README.md

 ```
 yarn develop
 ```

+After starting, two servers will start up:
-By default, the project runs on on [localhost:8000](http://localhost:8000).
+- By default, the project runs on on [localhost:8000](http://localhost:8000)

-You can view a list of this theme's components on [localhost:8000/components](http://localhost:8000/components)
+- Additionally, a Storybook will automatically open for component development

+### Why both?
+Given the project is a Gatsby Theme, we want to make sure that the project will still build and compile with Gatsby.
+Being able to run it concurrently with Storybook provides us the benefit of catching issues should they occur.

 # Deployment & Releases
 There is no traditional sense of deployment here.
-When the development pipeline runs (SIT is updated), the version number will automatically increment
+When the development pipeline runs (SIT is updated), the version number will automatically increment.

 The version number utilizes [semantic versioning](https://semver.org/) and should be updated accordingly.